knockout/tko/README.md

 <!--  [![Selenium Test Status](https://saucelabs.com/browser-matrix/brianmhunt.svg)](https://saucelabs.com/u/brianmhunt)
  -->

-Knockout Secure Binding (KSB) is a binding provider for [Knockout](http://knockoutjs.com) that can be used with a [Content Security Policy](http://www.w3.org/TR/CSP/) that disables inline scripts.
+Knockout Secure Binding (KSB) is a binding provider for [Knockout](http://knockoutjs.com) that can be used with a [Content Security Policy](http://www.w3.org/TR/CSP/) that disables `eval` and `new Function`.

-This project exists because Knockout's default binder uses `new Function` to parse bindings, as discussed in [knockout/knockout#903](https://github.com/knockout/knockout/issues/903), which violates the CSP inline-scripts prohibition.
+This project exists because Knockout's default binder uses `new Function` to parse bindings, as discussed in [knockout/knockout#903](https://github.com/knockout/knockout/issues/903), which violates the CSP eval prohibition.

 Getting started
 ---